Debug Inspector

 VUEngine provides a couple of tools that aim to help to understand how the hardware resources are being used at any moment, to provide a lead on where to look to improve the game’s performance.

 In order to make some of them available, the build target must be either “tools” or “debug”.
-Each one is opened through the pressing of a key combination.
+Each one is opened by pressing a key combination.

 # Debug Inspector

-Key combination: Hold Select + Right Trigger and press Up on the right direction pad
+Key combination: Hold Select + Right Trigger and press Up on the right D-Pad.

-It shows pages with information about WRAM usage, video memory usage (WORLDs, BGMAPs, OBJECTs and CHARs), the Stage’s status, collisions information, hardware registers, SRAM space, etc.:
+The Debug Inspector shows pages with information about WRAM usage, video memory usage (WORLDs, BGMAPs, OBJECTs and CHARs), the Stage’s status, collisions information, hardware registers, SRAM space, etc.

 # Animation Inspector

-Key combination: Hold Select + Right Trigger and press Right on the right direction pad
+Key combination: Hold Select + Right Trigger and press Right on the right D-Pad.

 :